noah2709/login-register-system/README.md

 # login-register-system
-A simple login-register system for our final project in our database lesson
+A simple login-register system for our final project in our database course

 ## Todo